Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: Market Outcomes in the Absence of Regulation

 \subsection{Case Studies}

 Consider a case study for San Francisco, where a TNC platform operates autonomous vehicles for mobility-on-demand services and the public transit agency manages a transit network to provide public transit services.
 We conduct a numerical study using realistic synthetic data for San Francisco.
 The data consists of the origin and destination of TNC trips at the zip-code granularity, which is synthesized based on the historic total TNC pickups and dropoffs in each zone \cite{SanFrancisco2022TNC} together with a choice model calibrated with survey data.
 The zip code zones of San Francisco are shown in Figure \ref{fig:SF_multimodal}.
 Based on the TNC data, we remove zip code zones 94123, 94127, 94129, 94130, 94134 from our analysis since they have negligible trip volumes.
 We also merge zip code zones 94104, 94105, and 94111 into a single zone, and merge zip code zones 94108 and 94133 into a single zone since each of these individual zones is very small.
 We synthesize the public transit network based on the Muni system in San Francisco, which is a network of light-rail metro trains, rapid buses, regular buses, cable cars, etc \cite{SanFrancisco2022Muni}.
 The synthetic transit network consists of the five light rail lines ('F', 'J', 'KT', 'M', and 'N') and the three rapid bus lines ('5R', '9R', '38R') since they form the major skeleton of the Muni network and undertake the majority of trip volumes.
 The route information of these transit lines can be found in \cite{SanFrancisco2022Muniroutes} and the synthetic transit network is shown in Figure~\ref{fig:SF_multimodal}.
-To guarantee that passengers are at least accessible to public transit in each zone, we further aggregate zip code zones 94123 and 94115 since they are geographically adjacent\footnote{In practice, each zone can be covered by public transit although the density of stations and service frequency are spatially unequal.}.
+To guarantee that passengers are at least accessible to public transit in each zone, we further aggregate zip code zones 94123 and 94115 since they are geographically adjacent.
 We further define the underserved area $\mathcal{U}$ as consisting of zip code zones 94112, 94114, 94116, 94117, 94118, 94121, 94122, 94124, 94131, 94132 based on the density of transit stations in different zones.
 Note that the underserved area is generally the remote area in the city.
+Based on the service areas, we divide transit lines into two subsets: the high-frequency lines $\mathcal{L}_H=\text{\{'F','J','KT','9R'\}}$ that primarily serve the core area, and low-frequency lines $\mathcal{L}_L=\text{\{'N','M','5R','38'\}}$ which mainly serve the remote area.

 We consider heterogeneous passengers with different income levels.
 In particular, passengers are categorized into three distinct classes, namely, low-income class (class 1), medium-income class (class 2), and high-income class (class 3).
 Generally, low-income people have a lower valuation of time but a higher valuation of money compared to high-income people, and passengers have a higher valuation of waiting/walking time than that of in-vehicle time.
 Therefore, the following conditions hold: